jesper-olsen/hypervector/READMEml-100k.md

 ## Experiments

+We use the official splits for the data set and score only the movies that were liked (threshold >=4).
+Two models are evaluated: 1) Simple Popular movies recommender + 2) HyperVector Profile

-Model: Training Popularity (Most popular unseen movies in the training set).
+### Model: Training Popularity (Most popular unseen movies in the training set).

 | Split | Top-10 Hit    | Precision@10 | Recall@10 |
 | ----: | -------------:|-------------:|---------: |